 Supply Chains and Operations

 We live in a competitive world, even with respect to attracting qualified student interns.
-CBIP encourages employers to offer pay to student interns.
-Rates for undergraduate students range from $10 to $12 per hour, and for graduate students, $15 to $25 per hour.
+Paid interns feel valued by their employers, are naturally more competitive, and result in greater retention in full-time positions.
+Rates for undergraduate students range from $10 to $15 per hour, and for graduate students, $15 to $25 per hour.

 We do not encourage or support the notion of stipends for interns unless performance measures are approved through your HR department and clearly detailed to the student at the beginning of the internship.
 Stipends cannot be offered on a simple "based on performance" statement.
 If your company prefers to offer a stipend, it must be calculated to at least match minimum wage per hour worked.
 You may not fall below minimum wage per hour even in the case of a stipend.
 Most stipends are offered at a much higher rate.